MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.rst

 Parameter *args*: The argument that will be used to invoke the event listeners.
 An ServerInterface instance will be automatically added to the beginning of the argument list

-Parameter *on_executor_thread*: If it's set to false.
-The event will be dispatched immediately no matter what the current thread is
+Parameter *on_executor_thread*: By default the event will be dispatched in a new task in task executor thread.
+If it's set to false.
+The event will be dispatched immediately

 **Note**: You cannot dispatch an event with the same event id to any MCDR built-in event